Bernard-Murphy/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is the process of accessing private variables by outside functions or methods.
+When variables are created within functions, those variables can normally only be called within those functions.
+With closure, the information that would otherwise be private can be called.

 2. Study the following code, then answer the questions below.

 ```js